Decision Trees: How They Work and Practical Examples

 Python is a powerhouse for machine learning, especially with decision trees.
 Libraries like scikit-learn make it easy to build and train these models.
 Let's dive into using Python for decision tree analysis with real-world data.

-To set up your decision tree, split your data into training (70%) and testing (30%) sets.
+Split your data into training (70%) and testing (30%) sets to set up your decision tree.
 Use features like Left-Weight, Left-Distance, Right-Weight, and Right-Distance for training.
-After training, evaluate your model's performance.
+After training, evaluate the "you" model's performance.
 For example, similar implementations on the Iris Dataset and Breast Cancer Dataset reached about 94% accuracy.
 This highlights the effectiveness of decision trees in Python for various classification tasks.

 FAQ